NFYB13007U Introduction to Atomic Physics

 - explain the origin of molecular bonds, the importance of the Born-Oppenheimer approximation, and how the internal degrees of freedom give rise to molecular spectra.

-- describe important spectroscopic techniques, interpret the spectra of alkali atoms and simple molecules, explain the physical mechanisms behind the spectral line profiles, and discuss some important applications of spectroscopy.
+- describe important laboratory techniques and applications in various fields of physics (e.g. quantum physics, time metrology or medical physics), interpret the spectra of alkali atoms and simple molecules, explain the physical mechanisms behind the spectral line profiles, and discuss some important applications of spectroscopy.

-The student will obtain knowledge on such topics as: the hydrogen atom, radiation theory, relativistic effects, Zeeman and Stark effect, Lambshift, hyperfine structure, two-electron systems, alkali atoms, the Thomas-Fermi atomic model, the structure and spectra of diatomic molecules.
+The student will obtain knowledge on such topics as: the hydrogen atom, radiation theory, relativistic effects, Zeeman and Stark effect, Lambshift, hyperfine structure, two and multi-electron systems, alkali atoms, the Thomas-Fermi atomic model, the structure and spectra of diatomic molecules.

 The student learns to use the knowledge of e.g. quantum mechanics gained in previous courses on atoms.
 Through this course, the student gains the competences to pursue further studies within the subject, e.g. more advanced courses or projects.

-Christopher J. Foot: Atomic Physics, Oxford University Press (2005), supplemented by lecture notes
+Christopher J. Foot: Atomic Physics, Oxford University Press (2005)

 - 7,5 ECTS